Fazekas-Robo-Team/frt-ev3dev-cpp/README.md

 - Returns: `true` if the motor is holding itself to a fixed position

-Holding happens after the robot has stopped when the its stop action is set to `TachoMotor::stop_actions::hold`.
+Holding happens after the robot has stopped when the its stop action is set to `FRT::TachoMotor::stop_actions::hold`.

 ---